JOIN MSS today!

 - JOINT MEMBERSHIP is offered to two members who share the same home address.
 Both joint members may vote in MSS elections, but only one set of publications will be sent to their joint address.
 Both members must pay registration fees when attending the annual meeting.

 - SUSTAINING MEMBERSHIP: Sustaining memberships include contributions to the Endowment and Grants & Awards Funds, thus helping MSS to fund an annual ASA Minority Fellowship, support the society’s operations now and in the future, and keep dues and meeting registration fees low!

 5. When does the membership year begin and end?

 Membership is for the calendar year, beginning Jan.
 1 and ending Dec.
 31.

 If you join MSS between January 1 and June 30, you will become a member for the current year, and back copies of the current year's publications will be sent to you, if available.
-If you join MSS after Sept.
-1, your membership will begin immediately, but will extend through the next calendar year as well.
+If you join MSS after July 1, your membership will begin immediately, but will extend through the next calendar year as well.
 Your journal subscription will begin the following January.

 6. What if I join or renew my membership mid-year?
 Will I miss publications?

 - If you join MSS between January 1 and June 30, you will become a member for the current year, and back copies of the journal and newsletter will be sent, if available.
 Before the following January, you will be asked to renew your membership for the following year.

 - If you join MSS after July 1, your membership will be for the following year.
 You will recieve a fall newsletter, but your journal subscription will not begin until the next January.